d0malik/bp-fsd1/README.md

     npm start

-4. Navigate to the frontend directory:
+4. Navigate to the frontend directory (in a seperate shell):

     cd bp/front/